jellyfin-archive/jellyfin-docs/docs/developer-docs/branding-guide.md

 ## Jellyfin Colours

-These are the colours used for the Jellyfin Logos and UI
+These are the colours used for the Jellyfin Logos and UI:

 ### Logo Colours